MicrosoftDocs/azure-stack-docs/azure-managed-lustre/connect-clients.md

 - **Mount** - Clients must be able to use the POSIX `mount` command to connect to the file system.
 - **To achieve advertised performance** -
   - Clients MUST reside in the same Availability Zone in which the cluster resides.
-  - Be sure that [accelerated networking is indeed enabled on all client VMs](https://learn.microsoft.com/en-us/azure/virtual-network/create-vm-accelerated-networking-cli#confirm-that-accelerated-networking-is-enabled).
-If it’s not enabled, note that [fully enabling accelerated networking requires a stop/deallocate of each VM](https://learn.microsoft.com/en-us/azure/virtual-network/accelerated-networking-overview#enabling-accelerated-networking-on-a-running-vm).
+  - Be sure that [accelerated networking is enabled on all client VMs](/azure/virtual-network/create-vm-accelerated-networking-cli#confirm-that-accelerated-networking-is-enabled).
+If it’s not enabled, note that [fully enabling accelerated networking requires a stop/deallocate of each VM](/azure/virtual-network/accelerated-networking-overview#enabling-accelerated-networking-on-a-running-vm).

 ## Install client software